-We earn interest income primarily from bank deposits.
+We earn interest income primarily from bank deposits and interest income recognized relating to the financing component of the transaction price of the services delivered.

 Other income, net

 Other income, net relates to unrealized gain on marketable securities, foreign exchange loss/(gain), income from sales of properties held for sales and reimbursement from the depositary for our expenses incurred in connection with the establishment and maintenance of the ADS program.